Tuesday, October 1, 1968

 AlbumSome of the songs worked on during this session were first released on the "The Beatles (Mono)" LP

-For this new week of recording for the White Album, The Beatles were back at Trident Studios.
-They had spent some time there, from August 31 to August 6, to record “Hey Jude” and benefit from the eight-track recording facilities of the studios, something that was not yet available at the EMI Studios, Abbey Road.
-But by October, eight-track recording was available at EMI Studios.
-Mark Lewisohn suggests they only needed “a change of scenery“.
+For this new week of recording for the White Album, The Beatles returned to Trident Studios.
+They had previously spent time there from August 31 to August 6 to record “Hey Jude,” taking advantage of the studio’s eight-track recording facilities, which were not yet available at EMI Studios on Abbey Road.
+However, by October, EMI Studios had made eight-track recording capabilities available to The Beatles.
+Mark Lewisohn suggests that The Beatles were simply seeking “a change of scenery.”

-On this day, The Beatles started working on Paul McCartney’s “Honey Pie“.
-By the end of they day, the basic track was recorded with Paul McCartney on piano, George Harrison on bass, John Lennon on electric guitar and Ringo Starr on drums.
-It was called Take 1, even if two reels of tape were filled with rehearsals for the song.
+On that day, The Beatles began work on Paul McCartney’s “Honey Pie.”
+By the end of the day, they had recorded the basic track with Paul McCartney on piano, George Harrison on bass, John Lennon on electric guitar, and Ringo Starr on drums.

-George Martin (with assistance from engineer Barry Sheffield) then made a rough mono mix for himself, so that he could write the brass and woodwind arrangement.
+George Martin, assisted by engineer Barry Sheffield, created a rough mono mix for himself to compose the brass and woodwind arrangement.

 Recording • Take 1